Kriz-hub/Holiday-Dialysis/README.md

 * The homepage features a responsive navigationbar on the right and a logo on the left top, this bar is fixed.
 On mobile screens left en right side will split en become centered   in top of each order.
   The navigationbar has also a language button.
 With javascript and display=none and display=inline, the right language appear in front without loading the whole page.
 * Below that is a fading carousel as the hero image.
 I didn't want to add control buttons to swap the images by hand, just images with a fading effect to each, for designing purposes as the reason.
-  In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly beneath that text.
+  In that fading carousel a title "Holiday Dialysis" appears with a linear-gradient background directly underneath the text.
   In smaller devices the title becomes too big according to the pictures of the carousel, therefore the title emerges down the pictures in mobiles.
 * Below are 2 columns of text.
 They appear down each other on a mobile device.